Scott-Hickmann-Sanas/Language-Translation-Demo/README.md

 npx serve .
 ```

 Then open [http://localhost:3000/examples/](http://localhost:3000/examples/) in your browser.
 Enter your API key, configure source/target languages, and click **Connect** to start a live translation session.
-The example demonstrates the two-state pattern with separate local and remote utterance displays.
+The example demonstrates the two-state pattern with separate local and remote utterance displays, audio file input (upload a WAV/MP3 instead of using the microphone), and output recording to WAV via the `onAudioData` callback.

 ## Development